dianna-paronyan/e-commerece-final-backend/README.md

 * If you get 200 OK and {"products": []} as a result, everything was successul
 * From there you can edit the app based on your needs
 * If you want to seed your product database with some random information, run node post_seed.js in the seeds folder, click "y" to delete all previous recrods or anything else to just add data without deleting anything
-## Authors

-Contributors names and contact info
-Feel free to contribute to the project

-ex. dianna-paronyan